codice/saml-conformance/README.md

 ECP: http://docs.oasis-open.org/security/saml/Post2.0/saml-ecp/v2.0/saml-ecp-v2.0.html

 ## Setup
-To build the project, execute `gradle build` at the project root.
+To build the project:

+    gradle build

 The `distribution/command-line` module will contain a full package of the deployment after the build.

+### Running Test Script
-Tests can be run with the `samlconf` script under `<PATH_TO_PROJECT>/distribution/command-line/build/distributions/samlconf-<VERSION>/bin/`.
+Upon a successful build, tests can be run with the `samlconf` script found:

+    distribution/command-line/build/distributions/samlconf-<VERSION>/bin/

-The `samlconf` script takes multiple parameters:
+The `samlconf` script may take the following parameters:

 ```
 NAME